 8.3.5.7 Customized Security Banner

 Special security information displayed in the General tab can be entered here by the user.

-The security information can be written as 'unformatted' text as well as in HTML format.
-There are 2000 characters available to write failsafe into the Time Server 8029HEPTA/GPS.
+The security information can be written as 'unformatted' text.
+There are 2000 characters available to write failsafe into the device.